Unconditionally Secure Computation on Large Distributed Databases with Vanishing Cost: Problem Formulation

-The security conditions are based on the strong notion of statistical indistinguishability.
-Note that for an unconditionally private protocol, if Alice and Bob's deterministic sequences $(x^n,y^n)$ were replaced with random variables $(X^n,Y^n)$ drawn from {\em any distribution}, then the views of each player would satisfy the following Markov chains,
+This privacy condition is based on a rather strong notion of statistical indistinguishability.
+Note that for an unconditionally private protocol, if the deterministic input sequences $(\mathbf{x}_1, \ldots, \mathbf{x}_k)$ were replaced with sequences of random variables $(\mathbf{X}_1, \ldots, \mathbf{X}_k)$ drawn from {\em any distribution}, then the views of any coalition $T \subset \{1, \ldots, k\}$, with $|T| < k/2$, would satisfy the following Markov chain relationship,